Octonauts: Above & Beyond: New main characters

 These are the characters that were added to the Octonauts crew in the series Above & Beyond.
 They are known as Octo-Agents, friends of the Octonauts who are stationed all over the world.
 They are experts and adventurers that assist the Octonauts on their new land missions.
-Paani and Selva are the only Octo-Agents so far that made their debut in Above & Beyond; all the others debuted in the original series.
 All Octonauts and Octo-Agents are able to sound the Octo-Alert via new pieces of equipment called Octo-Watches (except Barnacles, who still has his Octo-Compass, and Tunip).